-b) The Aldershot GO MTSA is also located along a higher order transit route with planned frequent transit service by way of RER, however it is not identified on a Priority Transit Corridor in the Growth Plan.
+The Aldershot GO MTSA is also located along a higher order transit route with planned frequent transit service by way of RER, however it is not identified on a Priority Transit Corridor in the Growth Plan.

-It is anticipated that the majority of growth within the City's four MTSAs will occur in the three MTSAs located along higher order transit routes and with planned frequent transit service by way of RER.
-The Region's Mmunicipal Comprehensive Review will confirm specific growth targets and MTSA boundaries.
-Further, area-specific plans will be prepared for these areas to establish a comprehensive vision for future transit-supportive development in each MTSA on the RER.
+It is anticipated that the majority of growth within the City's four MTSAs will occur in the Downtown Burlington Urban Growth Centre and the three MTSAs located along higher order transit routes and with planned frequent transit service by way of RER.
+The Region of Halton's municipal comprehensive review will confirm specific growth targets and MTSA boundaries.
+Further, area-specific plans will be prepared for these areas to establish a comprehensive vision for future transit-supportive development in each MTSA on the RER Priority Transit Corridor.